Skip to content ↓

 The priority of the college is to provide the highest quality education for every student in a supportive and inspiring environment.
 Students follow personalised pathways for learning which meet their individual needs.
 Our curriculum is broad and varied enabling each student to thrive.

-Our outstanding team of leaders, teachers and support staff, recruited through partnerships such as Teach First and Future Leaders, enable our students to access the highest quality teaching support.
+Our dedicated team of leaders, teachers and support staff enable our students to access the highest quality teaching and support.

-We offer an extensive range of extra-curricular activities including sport, music, art and languages.
-We work in close partnership with local schools, sports and community organisations to ensure we provide the best learning opportunities for our students, as well as supporting the local community with initiatives such as our school allotment, accessed by over 200 local families via a food bank.
+We offer an extensive range of extra-curricular activities including sport, music, art and drama.
+We work in close partnership with local schools, sports and community organisations to ensure we provide the best learning opportunities for our students, as well as supporting the local community with initiatives such as our school allotment.

 We strive to ensure all students leave Fullhurst Community College as successful, confident and responsible young people equipped with academic qualifications as well as the personal and social skills to enable them make a positive contribution to society.